 From here, I headed into the next passage, Mormon Lake.
 Ed began hiking down Lake Mary Road and back to our rental car.
 It was about 30 miles away.
 We were hoping an Uber would come from Flagstaff to transport him, but nope.
 So his other chance was trying to find someone to help.
 I’ve always prayed when I’m in trouble on an trail, and help always comes.
 So I prayed someone would stop and drive Ed back to the rental car.

 Mormon Lake was also reportedly a mud bog and awful.
-The 7-8 miles I hiked today were great.
+Thankfully, the seven or eight miles I hiked today were great.
 Mostly pine forest again.
 Sure, there were some stretches of snow, mud and water, but nothing too difficult.

 The worst part came near the end of the day.
 I had to take a 1.1-mile connector trail to Mormon Lake Lodge, where Ed would be waiting to pick me up.
 (Yes, a kind soul did give him a ride to his car – I knew it!)
 The connector trail was very unpleasant, with lots of rocks and few markings.
 But I made it!

-Tonight we are ensconced in a Best Western in Flagstaff.
+Tonight we are ensconced in the Best Western Pony Soldier Inn & Suites in Flagstaff.
 At other times in my life, I might have scoffed at this lodging as low-brow, but it seems positively decadent to me.
 Ed did our laundry and called out for pizza, while I tried to re-do my itinerary for the next few weeks.
 It will be scary to have him depart in two days with my suitcase and laptop, leaving me a true-blue backpacker with nothing but my pack.
 Yikes!
-I don’t know if I can do this, but I guess I will since I won’t have a choice once he leaves.
+I don’t know if I can do this, but I guess I will have to since I won’t have a choice once he leaves.